Citation, DOI, disclosures and article data

 - inferiorly by the level of the inferior border of the cricoid cartilage

-The term is derived from the Latin "pirum" and -form, meaning having the form of a pear.
+The term is derived from the Latin term 'pirum' meaning a 'pear' and '-form', meaning having the form of a pear.